tarang1998/-EKS-and-Monitoring-with-OpenTelemetry/README.md

     - Run all Kubernetes commands from the EC2 instance (not from a local machine).

-        - Create an IAM User (with full access : AdministratorAccess) for CLI access from the EC2 instance to launch the EKS Cluster  (Alternatively could associate an IAM Role with the same permissions with the EC2 instance):
+        - Create an IAM User (with full access : AdministratorAccess) for CLI access from the EC2 instance to launch the EKS Cluster  (Alternatively could associate an IAM Role with the same permissions to the EC2 instance):

         - Create an access key for the user and create a secret in AWS Secret Manager